Replacement migration: Types of replacement migration

 Replacement migration may take several forms because several scenarios of projections population can achieve the same aim.
 However, two forms predominate: minimal replacement migration and constant replacement migration.

 Minimal replacement migration

 Replacement migration is a minimum migration without surplus to achieve a chosen objective.
-This form of replacement migration may results in large fluctuations between periods.
+This form of replacement migration may result in large fluctuations between periods.
 Its calculation will depend on the chosen objective.
 For example, Marois (2008) calculates the gross number of immigrants needed to prevent total population decline in Quebec.
 The formula is then the following: